Wall Street gets PayPal lift as Nasdaq wipes out 2020 declines

 (Reuters) - Wall Street’s indexes climbed on Thursday, with the Nasdaq erasing losses for 2020, following a clutch of upbeat earnings reports led by PayPal as investors looked past more weak jobs data caused by the coronavirus-induced economic downturn.

-Energy .SPNY, materials .SPLRCM and financials .SPSY, which have lagged this year, led the way among S&P 500 sectors, while consumer staples .SPLRCS lagged the most.
+Energy .SPNY, financials .SPSY and materials .SPLRCM, which have lagged this year, led the way among S&P 500 sectors, while consumer staples .SPLRCS lagged the most.

 Shares of PayPal Holdings (PYPL.O) soared 14% and boosted the S&P 500 and the Nasdaq after the company said it expects a strong recovery in payments volumes in the second quarter as social distancing drives more people to shop online.